 4. Publish on your website

-We recommend creating a dedicated page on your site where you can list your data for download.
-This could be at a dedicated “open” section/page on your site, to provide more information to people on what information you’re making available, both via 360Giving but also elsewhere.
+We recommend creating a dedicated page on your website where you can list your data for download.
 You can host the data anywhere on your site and link to it where it can be easily found.
-For example, linking to your data file of grants alongside your annual report.
+For example, alongside your annual report.

-Select a suitable open license along with your file, letting website visitors know this is open data which they can access and re-use free of charge.
-For 360Giving data, we favour either a Public Domain Dedication or the Creative Commons Attribution License
+Select a suitable open licence along with your file, letting website visitors know this is open data which they can access and re-use free of charge.
+For 360Giving data, we favour either a Public Domain Dedication or the Creative Commons Attribution Licence.
+Read our guidance about open licensing here.

-If this is the first time you have published data to the 360Giving standard, or the location of your data file has changed, get in touch to register your dataset.
-We will include it in the 360Giving registry of data, recording the license it is under, and if it is openly licensed it will then be available for inclusion in the growing number of tools that work with 360Giving data.
+If this is the first time you have published data to the 360Giving Standard, or the location of your data file has changed, get in touch to register your dataset.
+We will include it in the 360Giving registry of data, recording the licence it is under, and if it is openly licensed.